-For best results, place food evenly on the plate.
+For best results, distribute food evenly on the plate.
 You can do this in several ways:

-- If you are cooking several items of the same food, such as baked potatoes, place them in a ring pattern for uniform cooking. - When cooking foods of uneven shapes or thickness, such as chicken breasts, place the smaller or thinner area of the food towards the center of the dish where it will be heated last. - Layer thin slices of meat on top of each other. - When you cook or reheat whole fish, score the skin this prevents cracking. - Do not let food or a container touch the top or sides of the oven.
+- If you are cooking several items of the same food, such as baked potatoes, place them in a ring pattern for uniform cooking. - When cooking foods of uneven shapes or thickness, such as chicken breasts, place the smaller or thinner area of the food towards the center of the dish where it will be heated last. - Layer thin slices of meat on top of each other. - When you cook or reheat whole fish, score the skin - this prevents cracking.
+Shield the tail and head of whole fish with small pieces of foil to prevent overcooking and ensure the foil does not touch the sides of the oven. - Do not let food or container touch the top or sides of the oven.
 This will prevent possible arcing.